sotch-pr35mac/syng/README.md

 ---

 ## __About__
 Syng is a free, open source, Chinese-To-English and English-To-Chinese Dictionary app that makes it easy to lookup words and phrases quickly.
-This service will be made for desktop operating systems, and there are no plans to build something for mobile platforms. _For a good mobile platform alternative the app [Pleco](https://www.pleco.com/) is an excellent option._
+Currently Syng works on macOS, Windows, and Linux systems.

 ### Name
 Syng is a stylized spelling of Ciying, the Pinyin for 词应. 词应 has been shorted from 词典应用, literally translating to Dictionary App.